farishussain/Data-Pipeline/README.md

-# BayWa r.e Data Engineering Technical Challenge
+# Data Engineering Technical Challenge

 ## Project Overview
 This project presents a data pipeline developed to ingest, transform, and store energy data from the Energy-Charts API.
 The pipeline supports various BI/ML use cases, ensures data quality, and uses Change Data Capture (CDC) for consistent data updates.
 Data is stored in Delta tables and processed with PySpark.